Bilton6/AGN_LC_ANALYSIS/README.md

 ## License
-This project is licensed under the MIT License License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.